mbpeterson70/padm_project_peterson_appel/README.md

 ### Activity Planner

-Our first step in checking that our pddl domain and problem statement were correct was getting them to work correctly with the provided PDDL parser and our own BFS planner.
-This was accomplished and we were able to get a list of actions from the initial state to the goal state by using the example activity planner provided.
+First, we coded a BFS solver to work with the provided PDDL parser and evaluate the correctness of our PDDL problem formulation.

-To create a fast planner, we use A* with an admissible relaxed moves heuristic.
+To create a fast planner, we used A* with an admissible relaxed moves heuristic.
 A* with a visited list, as we learned in class, is a tree-based search pattern that places new children on the queue in order of the distance traveled to that child plus an admissible heuristic modeling the cost-to-go.
 We assume each action has the same constant cost of 1.
-So, to use A* with a visited list, we needed to use an admissible heuristic.
+So, to use A* with a visited list, we needed to use an admissible, consistent heuristic.

-For our admissible heuristic, we chose the path length of a relaxed problem where delete effects are not added.
+For our admissible heuristic, we chose the path length (NOT added actions) of a relaxed problem where delete effects are not added.
 This heuristic counts the number of actions that are needed to reach the goal state if any positive effects are kept for all future states.
 This is guaranteed to always be optimistic and thus is an admissible heuristic.

 Here is an example output of our action plan: